 The Company has classified its investments as available-for-sale securities.
-These securities are carried at estimated fair value with the aggregate unrealized gains and losses related to these investments reflected as a part of Accumulated other comprehensive income in the condensed consolidated balance sheet.
+These securities are carried at estimated fair value with the aggregate unrealized gains and losses related to these investments reflected as a part of Accumulated other comprehensive loss in the condensed consolidated balance sheet.
 Classification as short-term or long-term is based upon whether the initial maturity of the debt securities is less than or greater than twelve months.

-There were no significant realized gains or losses related to investments for the three and six months ended June 30, 2022 and 2021.
+There were no significant realized gains or losses related to investments for the six months ended June 30, 2023 and 2022.